-Mark Twain said that Mauritius was made first, then heaven was created and copied based on the island's beauty.
-It's called paradise island and it is the first time I am 110% agreeing with its inhabitants.
+Mark Twain said that Mauritius was made first then heaven.
+And that heaven was copied from Mauritius.
+It's called paradise island and it is the first time I am 100% agreeing with its inhabitants.
 It is hard to describe it in words but I hope some of my photos can give it justice and support my words.

 Photo: Paradise beaches of Mauritius

-First of all, let's start with how I chose Mauritius as a travel destination.
+First of all, let's start with how I choose Mauritius as a travel destination in the first place.
 I was looking to go to Seychelles and it was a dream of mine to visit the famous archipelago.
 After looking at plane tickets and hotel prices I was a bit discouraged and thought this paradise is not yet for me.
-I was also looking for Zika free holiday destination, and Seychelles and Mauritius both were free from this virus.
+I was also looking for Zika free holiday destination, and Seychelles and Mauritius both ticked this point.

-And then suddenly Mauritius adverts appeared on my website, so I checked the flights, had done my small research on the island and thought this looks like paradise, why not go there for a fraction of Seychelles price?
+And then suddenly Mauritius adverts appeared in my search, so I checked the flights, had done my research on the island and thought this looks like paradise, why not go there?
 I knew of Mauritius and knew it was beautiful but somehow I wasn't considering it for upcoming holidays.
 I flew with Mauritius Airlines and the captain welcomed us on a journey to 'his paradise island' and it is truly paradise island, no doubt about it.

 Photo:South of Mauritius - viewpoint